jsplumb/jsplumb/README.md

 - Removed `overlays` default.
 Use `connectionOverlays` or `endpointOverlays` now: not all overlay types are supported by Endpoints, so having a common set of overlays doesnt make sense.

+- The `radius` option is not supported on `PaintStyle` any longer.
+More generally, type specific values are not supported - `radius` only pertains to `Dot` endpoints, for instance. `width` and `height` from the Rectangle endpoint are also instance of this.
+Put type specific values on the endpoint spec itself, eg `endpoint:['Dot', { radius:10 }]`.

 #### CSS classes

 - The `jtk-endpoint-anchor` css class is not added to endpoints when the associated anchor did not declare a class.
 It is still